sonrabakarim/barlkk/_posts/2016-08-27-serverless-email-forwards-ses-lambda-crash-course.md

 ### Updating AWS Configuration

 The email collected by SES is stored in an S3 bucket created with Jeremy's instructions.
 Take a look back at his instructions and configure the Lambda "Policy Document" and add the Lambda as an action to the email S3 bucket.
 Check out Jeremy's screenshots (bottom of his post) for visuals of some of these steps.

+**Note:** Until you do this your email forwarding will not work.
+To debug the error open CloudWatch and access the logs.
+{: .notice--info}

 ### Testing the Forwarding Service